 The success of a dental implant relies heavily on the fusing process, but it also relies on your mouth and your oral care.

 Because of the procedure for dental implants, there are people who are simply not ideal candidates for the process.

 Age Factors - Youth

 When it comes to dental implants, it is typically recommended that you not use this procedure on an individual whose jaw might still be growing.
 For that reason, you want to avoid children and even teens.
 The risk is that the jaw will grow and then the positioning and bonding of the implants would be negatively affected by the movement.

-Putting dental implants into someone who still has a growing jaw leave more risk for the dental implants to not be successful.
+Putting dental implants into someone who still has a growing jaw leaves more risk for the dental implants to not be successful.
 They likely will not last.
 However, you could potentially use a different temporary solution and then follow through with implants after the age of 18 or 19 when the jaw finishes growth.

 The post of the implant could not only bond like it is supposed to, but you might also impede the natural growth of the jaw because of the implant.
-If the individual wants implants, consider alternatives until their jaw growth is complete.
+If the individual wants implants, consider dental implant alternatives until their jaw growth is complete.

 Age Factors – Elderly